YoBii/HullBreakerCompany/release/README.md

 ## Major changes

+### Ambiguous event messages
+All event long and short messages in game chat are more ambigous i.e. less obvious.
+Basically I tried to fit the whole "Notes about this moon"-thing without giving away the exact event.
+For example all events that increase monster spawn rates can print the same message in game chat: telling you something about a dominant species.
+So even if you know all the events by heart you don't necessarily know whether it's spiders, lizards, slimes or bees you have to expect.

+Basically the event messages in chat will mostly be more mysterious.
+This was intended to reduce spoiling specific monster types and such for newcomers.

 ### Reworked event execution
 Rewritten event execution logic allows to dynamically replace events that fail to execute by another random event.
 Events fail to execute on certain moons where mobs or scrap can't naturally spawn.